ishaharne03/productSearchEngine/README.md

 # ProductSearchEngine🔍️
-A Product search engine platform built using HTML, CSS and JavaScript.
+A Product search engine platform built using HTML, CSS and JavaScript. <br>
 Live on - https://ishaharne03.github.io/productSearchEngine/